Desmatochelys: Taxonomy

 Initially, Desmatochelys formed its own family, Desmatochelydae.
 Later it was reassigned into the family Protostegidae.
 There is some debate among the paleontological community over the placement of Protostegidae (and therefore Desmatochelys) within turtle phylogeny.
 According to Elizabeth L. Nicholls, the genus should also be expanded to include closely related members that currently belong to Notochelone and Rhinochelys.
 As of 2019, Desmatochelys contains the two previously stated species, is within the family Protostegidae, and is placed along the stem of Chelonioidea - in other words, it is considered a basal turtle genus.

 Discovery

 D. lowii

 The first specimen of Desmatochelys was described by Samuel Wendell Williston in the Kansas University Quarterly in 1894.
 In his article he describes its discovery by a railroad worker near Fairbury, Nebraska.
-Williston was granted access to the specimen by his colleague M. A. Low, giving rise to the name ‘lowii’.
+Williston was granted access to the specimen by his colleague M. A. Low, giving rise to the name 'lowii'.
 This specimen was from the Late Cretaceous Benton Formation and included a nearly complete skull and lower jaw as well as pieces of the limbs, carapace, and plastron.
 Since first being discovered, at least five new specimens of D. lowii have been described, found in South Dakota, Kansas, Arizona, Canada, and Mexico.
+Specimen assigned to D. cf. lowii is also described from Yezo Group, Hokkaido, Japan.